jrehor/kcc/README.md

   `t        `T        time
 ```

 This is not very revealing, so lets see them in action.
-The operator to query the type of anything in k is `@`.
+The operator to query the type of anything in k is `monadic @`.

 ```q
  @42         /int atom